-Alas I nipped down to Birling Gap on Monday 13th January to find there had been a cliff fall affecting the beach steps after the recent storm surge.
+I nipped down to Birling Gap on Monday 13th January, alas, to find there had been a cliff fall affecting the beach steps after the recent storm surge.
 Access to the beach is cut off until further notice.
-Wealden Council are on to it and will be repairing the steps as soon as they can.
+Wealden Council is on to it and will be repairing the steps as soon as they can.
 A real shame after recent work had already been carried out.
-I’m hoping it isn’t closed for long as I have a number of projects to photograph their and also some Workshops in the planning stages.
+I’m hoping it isn’t closed for long as I have a number of projects to photograph there and also some Workshops in the planning stages.

 There was certainly some very blown out wind swell with 3-5ft waves (non-Hawaiian scale) pitching up over the shallow sandbar at low tide.